 You can easily select whether you want a temporary or permanent redirection.
-Select the domain and the URL you want to redirect and fill in the link you want it to be redirected to.
+Select the domain and URL you want to redirect and fill in the link to which you want it to be redirected.
 You can further select whether you want WWW or not in redirection and then submit.
 Once done, you can find the list of all the redirections done through cPanel below the form.

-The meta refresh feature simply refreshes the [age after a small time gap and the user is easily redirected to the specified URL.
+The meta refresh feature refreshes the [age after a small time gap, and the user is easily redirected to the specified URL.
 It is considered as a 301 permanent redirect allowing passage of link juice.

-You can also redirect a user to another URL using the HTML meta tag by putting the below code in the <head> section of the HTML file.
+You can also redirect a user to another URL using the HTML meta tag by putting the code below in the HTML file's <head> section.

 <meta http-equiv="refresh" content="0; url=http://www.anotherwebsite.com/" />

 The process here is similar to the one in HTML tag above.
-Create a file, say redirect.php and place the below code in it.
+Create a file, say redirect.php, and place the code below.

 header("HTTP/1.1 301 Moved Permanently");

-Whichever page you want to redirect, include the file in the page and that’s it.
-The first line of the code says that it is a permanent redirect while the second line shows where it is to be redirected to.
+Whichever page you want to redirect, include the file in the page, and that's it.
+The first line of the code says that it is a permanent redirect, while the second line shows where it is to be redirected.

-.htaccess file can also handle URL redirection easily and you do not have to make changes in your website coding anywhere.
+.htaccess file can also easily handle URL redirection, and you do not have to change your website coding anywhere.